 Shayani Ekadashi falls during the time when Lord Vishnu sleeps on the ‘Shesha Naag’ (the cosmic servant) in the ‘Ksheersagar’ (cosmic ocean of milk) and therefore the name ‘Hari Shayani Ekadashi’.
 In the southern states of India it is also known as ‘Toli Ekadashi’.
 As per the Hindu legends, God Vishnu finally awakes, four months later, on the day of ‘Prabodhini Ekadashi’.
 This slumber period of the lord is known as ‘Chaturmas’ and it concurs with the rainy season.
 Dev Shayani Ekadashi or Shayani Ekadashi marks the onset of the Chaturmas period and on this day, devotees keep a holy fast to invoke Lord Vishnu’s blessings.

-Shayani Ekadashi 2017 was on July 04 Tuesday
+Shayani Ekadashi 2018 is on July 23 Monday

 Rituals during Shayani Ekadashi: